 You'll be led by an academic supervisor who'll help you achieve the learning outcomes of the unit including, developing your skills in critical thinking, problem-solving, cultural competency, presentation skills and developing your own integrated professional, ethical and personal identity.

 The assessments will be based on a combination of group and individual presentations and reports.
 Assessment tasks include a group project plan, an individual statement, a group presentation to industry partners and a group report.
 Full details of assessment criteria can be found on the unit of study outline for the shell unit you enrol in.

 If you have any questions about the projects, you can email firstname.lastname@example.org

 Projects take place over the course of the semester.
 You are expected to attend class at a scheduled time for 3 hours once a week over this period.

 You'll engage with industry partners, who will attend lectures at least twice throughout the semester to provide insights into their company and business problems and give feedback on your progress.
 At the end of the semester, you will have the opportunity to present your final solutions in front of industry professionals.

 To enrol in a semester-long industry project see the how to apply page.

-Intensive projects are run in both February and July and will take place in Sydney, Melbourne and overseas.
-You'll be expected to attend class Monday to Friday for the full day (exact timing of each day to be determined by your project supervisor).
+Intensive projects are run in both February and July through a mix of independent and structured learning.
+You'll need to be available on a full-time basis, Monday to Friday (exact timing of each day will be determined by your project supervisor).
 See our intensive sample schedule for an example of how intensive ICPUs run.

-For these projects, you will work intensively over a four week period in interdisciplinary groups undertaking relevant research and presenting solutions to a real-world challenge.
+For these projects, you will work intensively over a four-week period in interdisciplinary groups undertaking relevant research and presenting solutions to a real-world challenge.
 Throughout the project, you will have the opportunity to engage with and learn from industry experts who will provide helpful information, guidance and feedback when working on your project.
-Many projects will require some time based at the partner's offices.